I hit “publish” on the last post on this blog in December, but the events that led to my year-long hiatus happened right around this time in 2015.

 - I hated it, too.

-- I was still someone I hated, only now with the addition of traits like sobbing uncontrollably at inconvenient moments such as 1) in the shower where my husband couldn’t hear me, 2) behind my closed new private office door on my lunch break, and 3) whenever I was awake.
+- I was still someone I hated, only now with the addition of traits like sobbing uncontrollably at inconvenient moments such as 1) in the shower where my husband couldn’t hear me, 2) behind my closed new private office door on my lunch break, 3) in the car, and 4) whenever I was awake and no one else was around.

 - My marriage started to crack.

-- I started to crack — or, rather, to finally admit I’d been cracking, bad, since I gave up my freelance business, and it was only getting badder by the day.
+- I started to crack — or, rather, to finally admit I’d been cracking, bad, since I gave up my freelance business, and it was only getting worse by the day.

-- Our finances were still in the gutter and I realized I’d sacrificed everything I ever cared about or believed in for basically negative progress.
+- Our finances were still in the gutter,and I realized I’d sacrificed everything I ever cared about, believed in, and needed for net negative progress.

 - I texted Crisis Services one night.
 When they asked me if I ever had thoughts of suicide, I responded, “I don’t want to die; I just don’t want to live anymore.”
 I thought at the time this made a difference.

 - One Monday morning, I unceremoniously Broke The Fuck Down.
+The shower crying I’d been doing every morning for week simply wouldn’t stop.
 My husband called my crazy doctor.
 I was in his office within the hour receiving a short-term disability note for my employer and wondering in a numbly detached sort of way if that meant I could finally spend the rest of my life under the covers, which was all I really wanted from existence at that point.

 - We realized we needed to sell our house.
-We subsequently realized the only place we could currently afford to go was my husband’s parents’ house while we regrouped and restrategized.
+We subsequently realized the only place we could currently afford to go was my husband’s parents’ basement while we regrouped and restrategized.

 - I was oddly OK with this and with my newfound lack of any future beyond the immediate.
 This began to tell me something.